 Rapport received an invitation to play at the category 20 Tata Steel (2014), however his inaugural participation in his first super tournament was inauspicious with his unorthodox and aggressive style costing more points than he gained.
 His final result was 3.5/11, although he scored wins over Boris Gelfand and Pentala Harikrishna.

-With a standard rating of 2698 as of 1 April 2014, Rapport is the #1 U18 player in the world and the #2 Junior (U20) in the world.
-He is also #2 in Hungary overall and #48 in the world.
+With a standard rating of 2698 as of 1 May 2014, Rapport is the #1 U18 player in the world and the #2 Junior (U20) in the world.
+He is also #2 in Hungary overall and #47 in the world.
 His rapid rating is 2707 and his blitz rating is 2668.
-Playing top board for Hockenheim, his win against München's Andreas Schenk in round 14 of the Bundesliga 2013-14 brought Rapport into the "2700 club" for the first time, albeit on the basis of his live rating at this stage.
+Playing top board for Hockenheim, his win against München's Andreas Schenk in round 14 of the Bundesliga 2013-14 brought Rapport into the "2700 club" for the first time.

 live ratings: http://www.2700chess.com/; Wikipedia article: Rich%C3%A1rd Rapport